rickpr/opendaylight/README.md

     Opendaylight::API.makeflow(id: "00:00:00:00:00:00:00:02", name: "flow1", actions: "DROP")

+API.deleteflow works exactly the same way, except you do not need to specify an action:

+    Opendaylight::API.deleteflow(id: "00:00:00:00:00:00:00:02", name: "flow1")

 Here are the possible arguments for makeflow.
 All the arguments default to nil unless otherwise specified:

     #Server information